alirezaomidi/colabfold-scripts/README.md

 Substitute:
 - `YOURPASSWORD` with your Compute Canada account's password
 - `EXPERIMENTNAME` with an arbitrary experiment name.
 This is the directory where ColabFold will save all output files in.

+### More on Run Scripts
+The run scripts use SLURM array jobs to simultaneously submit a few colabfold jobs.